gcc-capstone/mother-care/docs/report.md

 ### Task 7: Mothers Can Rate Resources

-**\*\*MVP\*\*** On Friday afternoon after visiting The Sparrows Nest, Jan logs that she completed her goal and found professional shirt and pants for her upcoming receptionist interview.
+**\*\*MVP\*\*** On Friday afternoon after visiting The Sparrows Nest, Jan logs that she completed her goal and found a professional shirt and pants for her upcoming receptionist interview.
 When submitting her visit record she rates the resource well and leaves a comment "Very kind staff and great selection".
 She submits her feedback so Carol and the FamilyLife Network team have updated records on resource engagement.

 ### Task 8: Forms Edit Profile